 THIS DATE IN HISTORY: May 14

-2010: The Philadelphia Flyers become the third team in NHL history and the first in 35 years to win a playoff series after losing the first three games when Simon Gagne's power-play goal with 7:08 remaining in the third period gives them a 4-3 victory against the Boston Bruins at TD Garden in Game 7 of the Eastern Conference Semifinals.
+2010: The Philadelphia Flyers become the third team in NHL history and the first in 35 years to win a playoff series after losing the first three games when Simon Gagne scores a power-play goal with 7:08 remaining in the third period for a a 4-3 victory against the Boston Bruins at TD Garden in Game 7 of the Eastern Conference Semifinals.

 After overcoming a 3-0 lead in the series, the Flyers have to rally again after allowing the first three goals in Game 7.
 The Bruins become the third team to lose a series after winning the first three games and the first since the Calgary Flames in 1991 to surrender a three-goal lead in Game 7.
 Milan Lucic scores twice in Boston's three-goal first period, but goals by James van Riemsdyk, Scott Hartnell and Daniel Briere before the midway point of the second period make it 3-3.

 Gagne puts Philadelphia in front when he beats Tuukka Rask with the Bruins playing down a man after receiving a bench minor for too many men.